Long-lost siblings: Best friends in Pennsylvania learn they are sisters after 17 years

 Toya's father, Kenneth, always joked that Ashley was his daughter, but it wasn't until last week that he learned this was true.

 It was a chain reaction that started on social media.
-Kenneth was pictured in photos of his daughter, Toya's engagement party on Facebook.
+Kenneth was pictured in photos of his daughter Toya's engagement party posted on Facebook.

 Ashley's late mother's best friend recognized him as someone they used to hang out with.
 Kenneth remembered the women and started lining up the pieces.